 React Router 5 embraces the power of hooks and has introduces four different hooks to help with your routing.

-But before we look at hooks themselves, we have to look at a new pattern that the Route
+But before we look at hooks themselves, we have to look at a new pattern that the Route component exposes and how this changes things.

 Before: